-In accordance with Section 1110 of the Bankruptcy Code, as of May 31, 2012, the Company had (i) rejected 40 leases relating to 21 MD-80 aircraft, four Fokker 100 aircraft, seven Boeing 757-200 aircraft and eight spare engines; (ii) relinquished one Airbus A300-600R aircraft that was subject to a mortgage; (iii) made elections under Section 1110(a) of the Bankruptcy Code to retain 347 aircraft and 87 spare engines, including Boeing 737-800, Boeing 757-200, Boeing 767-300ER, Boeing 777-200ER, Bombardier CRJ-700, and McDonnell Douglas MD-80 aircraft, on the terms provided in the related financing documents; and (iv) reached agreement on revised economic terms of the financings of 139 aircraft, comprising 67 MD-80 aircraft, nine Boeing 737-800 aircraft, 36 Boeing 757-200 aircraft, 11 Boeing 767-200ER aircraft, 13 Boeing 767-300ER aircraft, and 3 Boeing 777-200 aircraft (which agreements are subject to reaching agreement on definitive documentation).
-In addition, the Company reached an agreement with the lessor to modify the leases of 39 Super ATR aircraft are expected to be returned to the lessor during the remainder of 2012 and 2013.
-Lastly, the Company reached an agreement with the lender agreed that, following such surrender, the Company would have no further obligations under the related mortgage documents.
+In accordance with Section 1110 of the Bankruptcy Code, as of May 31, 2012, the Company had (i) rejected 40 leases relating to 21 MD-80 aircraft, four Fokker 100 aircraft, seven Boeing 757-200 aircraft and eight spare engines; (ii) relinquished one Airbus A300-600R aircraft that was subject to a mortgage; (iii) made elections under Section 1110(a) of the Bankruptcy Code to retain 347 aircraft and 87 spare engines, including Boeing 737-800, Boeing 767-300ER, Boeing 777-200ER, Bombardier CRJ-700, and McDonnell Douglas MD-80 aircraft, on the terms provided in the related financing documents; and (iv) reached agreement on revised economic terms of the financings of 139 aircraft, comprising 67 MD-80 aircraft, nine Boeing 737-800 aircraft, 36 Boeing 757-200 aircraft, 11 Boeing 767-200ER aircraft, 13 Boeing 767-300ER aircraft, and 3 Boeing 777-200 aircraft (which agreements are subject to reaching agreement on definitive documentation).
+In addition, the Company reached an agreement with the lessor to modify the leases of 39 Super ATR aircraft.
+As of May 31, 2012, 22 of the Super ATR aircraft had been returned to the lessor as allowed under the modified agreement.
+The remaining 17 Super ATR aircraft are expected to be returned to the lessor during the remainder of 2012 and 2013.
+Lastly, the Company reached an agreement with the lender with respect to 18 Embraer RJ-135 aircraft pursuant to which the Company agreed to surrender such aircraft to the lender, and the lender agreed that, following such surrender, the Company would have no further obligations under the related mortgage documents.